Krasjet/kb/README.md

 can be used to decrease and increase velocity.
 You can easily customize these keybindings.
 See CUSTOMIZE section for details.

-Note that kb *captures* your key presses in any window.
-It does not *intercept* them.
-This is intentional, because I frequently need to edit code while testing the MIDI input.
-As an additional benefit, you can now enjoy some crappy generative music while typing.

 If you want to shut down the daemon, press `Ctrl-C` in the terminal to send a `SIGINT` signal or run